Maath-Lima/VotingSystemBigBrotherBrasil/README.md

 Messages may be published as persistent, which makes the broker persist them to disk

 > Simply publishing a message to a durable exchange or the fact that the queue(s) it is routed to are durable doesn't make a message persistent: it all depends on persistence mode of the message itself
 >

+## Fair Dispatch

+RabbitMQ just dispatches a message when the message enters the queue.
+It doesn't look at the number of unacknowledged messages for a consumer.
+It just blindly dispatches every n-th message to the n-th consumer.

+In order to change this behavior we can use the `BasicQos`method with the `prefetchCount = 1` setting.
+This tells RabbitMQ not to give more than one message to a worker at a time.
+Or, in other words, don't dispatch a new message to a worker until it has processed and acknowledged the previous one.
+Instead, it will dispatch it to the next worker that is not still busy.

+> **Note about queue size**
+If all the workers are busy, your queue can fill up.
+You will want to keep an eye on that, and maybe add more workers, or have some other strategy.
+>

 ## AMQP Methods